cliftonmcintosh/people/README.md

 `curl -i -H "Accept: application/json" -X DELETE http://localhost:8080/people/6/family`

-This disolves the association between the person and the family.
+This dissolves the association between the person and the family.
 It does not delete the family, even when the person is that last person associated with the family.

 ## Deleting a family
 Deleting a family is done by making a DELETE request to the family's endpoint:

 `curl -i -H "Accept: application/json" -X DELETE http://localhost:8080/families/3`

 This deletes the family.
-It disolves the family and removes each person's association with that family, but it not kill its people.
+It dissolves the family and removes each person's association with that family, but it not kill its people.